cosmo0920/cosmo0920/README.md

 ### Hi there 👋

-I'm an open source developer and a little mozillian.
+I'm an open source developer/maintainer and a little mozillian.

 I'm currently interested in logging, container environments, and modern browsers.